353words/leaflet/README.md

 ```

 Listing 5 shows the map HTML template file.
-On lines 04-13 we import [bootstrap](https://getbootstrap.com/) for the UI and also the leafletjs CSS and JS files.
+On lines 04-13 you import [bootstrap](https://getbootstrap.com/) for the UI and also the leafletjs CSS and JS files.
-On line 19 we use the template to set the name and date of the GPX file.
+On line 19 you use the template to set the name and date of the GPX file.
-On lines 28-33 we generate a JavaScript array with the points from the input.
+On lines 28-33 you generate a JavaScript array with the points from the input.
-On line 34 we set the `center` variable.
+On line 34 you set the `center` variable.
-On lines 36 we import the `map.js` JavaScript code which will use `points` and `center`.
+On lines 36 you import the `map.js` JavaScript code which will use `points` and `center`.

 **Listing 6: Map JavaScript**